TT192

 Tomb TT192, located in the necropolis of El-Assasif in Thebes, Egypt, is the tomb of Kheruef, also called Senaa, who was Steward to the Great Royal Wife Tiye, during the reign of Amenhotep III.
 It is located in El-Assasif, part of the Theban Necropolis.
+Tomb 192 in the Theban necropolis is the largest private tomb known from the 18th Dynasty.